petecorreia/analyze-cra-bundle/README.md

 ### Keep an eye on your Create React App bundle size 📦

-Assess impact of new code/deps on the end-user initial bundle size directly in your Pull Request changes. 🔎
+Assess impact of new code/deps on the end-user initial bundle size and monitor it directly in your Pull Request changes via TravisCI. 🔎

+It makes sure to track only CRA JS chunks present in index.html.

-_This package is in its early stages.
+ℹ️ _This package is in its early stages.
 More features on the way.
 Suggestions welcome!_

 # Installation